mobiusklein/ms_deisotope/docs/deconvolution/deconvolution.rst

     .. autoclass:: CompositionListPeakDependenceGraphDeconvoluter
         :members: deconvolute, deconvolute_composition, populate_graph

+    If your data do not conform to a single averagine, :class:`MultipleAveraginePeakDependenceGraphDeconvoluter` can take a :class:`list` of :class:`~.Averagine` objects, selecting the best averagine for each experimental isotopic pattern.

 Algorithms for Simple Spectra
 =============================

 These algorithms do not take into account the optimal peak assignment across fits and should be used only for spot-checks or for simple spectra where best fit resolution across multiple fits is not required.

     .. autoclass:: AveragineDeconvoluter
         :members: deconvolute, charge_state_determination, targeted_deconvolution